nikodemus/foolang/README.md

 Underscore can be used as an implicit argument in blocks:

-    -- Odd numbers from an arry
+    -- Odd numbers from an array
+    array select: { :elt | elt isOdd }

+    -- Same using the implicit argument
     array select: { _ isOdd }

 **Class Definitions**